dhdorr/CS566-Adv-Graphics/assignment_3/README.txt

 PROBLEMS:

 1) cloth simulation not quite right.
 I think its an issue with the springs not repelling eachother but I could not get it to work correctly.
+    I had to fake a repelling spring force by dampening the springs greatly on the x-axis

 2) I tried implementing a new spring / particle class but could not get it to work with the starter code

+3) On my machine, I sometimes get segmentation faults when running the cloth simulation after making a new build.
+    I also sometimes see crashes when cycling too fast to the cloth simulation.
+I have no idea why this happens, it is inconsistent.
+    But if my program crashes, please try running it again.

 SUGGESTIONS: